khushiyadav0105/Binge-Time/README.md

 ## Netflix clone with gpt
    - vite configuration
    - tailwind in vite
+   - Header
+   - login form
+   -

 ## Features
 - for logged out user or before logging in
     - sign in/sign up form
         - background with many movies
     - once logged in redirect to browse page

     - for a logged in user